russell-n/apcommand/apcommand/accesspoints/broadcom/broadcom.rst

 .. note:: Right now I am trying out `requests <http://docs.python-requests.org/en/latest/>`_ (a replacement for `urllib2`) and `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_ with regular expressions to read the html output.

+.. note:: The broadcom needs time between calls -- if you try to access the web server too soon after a previous call to it might not respond or not respond correctly.

 The BroadcomBCM94718NR
 ----------------------